 However, the solution is non-trivial.
-Most charger deployment methods (including plug-in and in-motion wireless chargers) [4], [13]-[15] advocate deploying plug-in chargers to the positions with high volume of EV traffic to offer easy access for EVs.
+Most charger deployment methods (including plug-in and in-motion wireless chargers) [4, 13-15] advocate deploying plug-in chargers to the positions with high volume of EV traffic to offer easy access for EVs.
 However, the chargers deployed at these positions may frequently suffer from traffic congestion.
+Since congestion will greatly decrease EVs' passing velocity at the wireless charger lane [2], it will result in less EVs passing through the charger lane during a unit time (i.e., degraded charger service efficiency).
+What's worse, traffic congestion may also cause the drivers to waste much time before receiving a recharge.
+Thus, city planners always expect to avoid traffic congestion in their road networks, especially for road networks with a large EV population [2, 5].
 The road congestion on a wireless charger lane is measured by its vehicle density (i.e., number of vehicles per unit length); a higher vehicle density increases the service efficiency of the charger lane but generates congestion and decreases vehicle velocity, and vice versa.
 Therefore, it is a challenge to maximize the service efficiency of a network of wireless chargers while proactively avoiding the generation of congestion at the chargers and on the road segments to them.
-Accordingly, we aim to propose a game theoretic wireless charging service efficiency optimization strategy to handle this challenge.

-After an EV sends out a charging request, it reports its information (e.g., velocity, current position, target charger lane) to a central controller (e.g., hosted in the cloud or fog) periodically (e.g., every 5 minutes) until it arrives at its target charger lane.
-Non-electric vehicles and other EVs without charging request also periodically report their current driving information to the central controller for vehicle density estimation of the road segments.
-We aim to avoid traffic congestion on the road segments connecting the positions of the EVs that have charging request and the EVs' target wireless chargers.
-We call the collection of these road segments road segment set.
-The central controller then utilizes each EV's trajectory (that connects the origin and its target charger lane) in the next time slot and determines the parameters (e.g., EV density of the road segments in road segment set, expected EV driving velocity) depicting the future service efficiency of the wireless chargers.
-This is based on the observation that a vehicle's trajectory can soundly illustrate its future mobility [16]-[19].
-To maximize the service efficiency of the wireless chargers while avoiding EV congestion on them and the road segments to them, the central controller formulates a non-cooperative Stackelberg game, in which each EV aims at minimizing the charging time cost to its target charger lane, while the central controller tries to maximize the service efficiency of all the wireless chargers.
+To tackle the challenge, we propose WPT-Opt, a game theoretic approach for optimizing inmotion wireless charging service efficiency.
+We first analyzed a metropolitan-scale vehicle mobility dataset that records the trajectories of 15,610 taxicabs, among which 6,510 vehicles are EVs, and 12,386 vehicles are electric customized transit service vehicles.
+A customized transit service vehicle is a local transit vehicle that picks up passengers on demand and its service is similar as that of Uber and Lyft.
+Our analysis confirms the competition among the EVs for popular charging stations, the normal distribution of EVs' travel time on road segments, and the fact that vehicles have similar frequently driven trajectories.
+Based on these observations, we first design a method that utilizes the historical trajectories and the friendship among the EVs to predict the future vehicle density of the road segments.
+Then, we focus on a charging system consisting of two parts: a central controller (e.g., hosted in cloud or fog) as the service provider, which outputs charging service information to the EVs and All EVs as the service follower.
+We formulate a non-cooperative Stackelberg game, in which each EV aims at minimizing the charging time cost to its target charger lane, while the central controller tries to maximize the service efficiency of all the wireless chargers.
 That is, each EV always wants to drive by its expected fastest velocity, but may neglect the potential risk of traffic congestion, which conflicts with the the central controller, which wants to maximize the service efficiency of the wireless chargers and vehicle flow rate (i.e., average number of vehicles per unit time) of the road segments to them.
 After the Stackelberg equilibrium is reached, when the EVs follow their optimal velocities (i.e., fastest velocity without causing traffic congestion), the service efficiency of the wireless chargers and the vehicle flow rate of the road segments to them are maximized.
 In summary, our contributions include: